BayashiPascal/FMB/README.md

 FMB is then in average always faster (from 4.8 times to 1.5 times) than SAT whatever the combinaison of Tetrahedron and Cuboid and the percentage of intersection.

+For the 2D static near only case:
+* FMB is in average 1.2 times slower than SAT to detect intersection between Tetrahedrons, and as fast to detect non intersection.
+* FMB is in average 1.6 times slower than SAT to detect intersection between a Tetrahedron and a Cuboid, and 1.1 times faster to detect non intersection.
+* FMB is in average 2.1 times slower than SAT to detect intersection between Cuboids, and 1.2 times faster to detect non intersection.

+FMB is then in average 1.2 faster to 2.1 slower than SAT.

+For the 3D static near only case:
+* FMB is in average 4.4 times faster than SAT to detect intersection between Tetrahedrons, and 1.4 times faster to detect non intersection.
+* FMB is in average 2.5 times faster than SAT to detect intersection between a Tetrahedron and a Cuboid, and 1.7 times faster to detect non intersection.
+* FMB is in average 1.3 times faster than SAT to detect intersection between Cuboids, and 2.3 times faster to detect non intersection.

+FMB is then in average always faster (from 4.4 times to 1.3 times) than SAT whatever the combinaison of Tetrahedron and Cuboid and the percentage of intersection.

 For the 2D dynamic case:
 * FMB is in average 1.6 times slower than SAT to detect intersection between Tetrahedrons, and 1.2 times slower to detect non intersection.
 * FMB is in average 2.0 times slower than SAT to detect intersection between a Tetrahedron and a Cuboid, and 1.1 times slower to detect non intersection.